Salbakuta

-Salbakuta is a Filipino rap group formed by Andrew E. The group achieved mainstream success with their breakout single "S2pid Luv", which heavily interpolates Barbra Streisand's "Evergreen".
+Salbakuta is a Filipino rap group formed by Andrew E. The group achieved mainstream success with their breakout single "S2pid Luv" whose hook heavily interpolates Barbra Streisand's "Evergreen".

 Career

 Initially working as personal assistants for Andrew E., the group's name originated from when Andrew E. asked the members to come up with a name.
 Charlie Mac, who is of Bicolano descent, explained in an interview that the term "salbakuta" is Bicolano for "naughty" or "mischievous".